I am having trouble registering for a course. MINERVA gives me one of the following error messages:

 I want to register for more than 18 credits but MINERVA won't allow me.
 What do I do?

-Only under exceptional circumstances will a student be allowed to carry more than 18 credits per term.
-For approval, please schedule an appointment with Mrs. Menon in the ECE Undergraduate Office (Trottier 2060).
+Only under exceptional circumstances will a student be allowed to take more than 18 credits per term.
+For approval, please send an undergrad.ece [at] mcgill.ca (e-mail) to the ECE Undergraduate Office.

 What do I do if I want to review my final exam?

 You must fill out a "Request to Review Final Exam" form to obtain authorization to review a final exam.
-The forms are available in the office and you must fill in and sign this form before making an appointment to meet with the instructor.
+You must fill in and sign this form before making an appointment to meet with the instructor.
 If, after the review, you remain dissatisfied with the grading of an examination, then you may apply to the Student Affairs Office (FDA 22) for a formal re-read of the examination.
-The ECE department will then arrange to have the submission read by another faculty member.
-Please note that there is a charge of $35.00 for a formal re-read and that the possibility exists that the grade may be lowered or raised.
-The deadlines to make an application for a review of a final exam and/or re-read are the last days of March, July and November for fall, winter and summer courses respectively.
+The ECE department will then arrange to have the submission read by another faculty member; please note that the possibility exists that the grade may be lowered or raised.
+The deadlines to make an application for a review of a final exam and/or re-read are the last days of March, July and September for fall, winter and summer courses respectively.

 How do I register for a 500-level course?

 All 500-level courses are designed for graduate students and honours students with the exception of a few which are open to Computer or Software Engineering students.
 Non-honours Electrical Engineering students may choose to do a 500-level course provided there is no equivalent 400-level course, they have a CGPA of 3.0/4.0 or above, and B+ or better in the prerequisite course(s).
-Students must fill out a "Course Authorization" form, have it signed by the Undergraduate Programs Administrator or the Associate Chair, and return it to the ECE Undergraduate Office (Trotter 2060).
+Students must send an undergrad.ece [at] mcgill.ca (e-mail) to the ECE Undergraduate Office.

 Where can I find a list of technical complementaries?